facebookresearch/mvfst-rl/README.md

   --cc_env_history_size=20
 ```

-For exporting a model via TorchScript, run the above command with `--mode=trace`.
+To export a trained model via TorchScript, run the above command with `--mode=trace`.
 This outputs a traced model file at the location pointed to by `--traced_model`.

 With a traced model, local inference in C++ without RPC can be run as follows:
 ```